kaantureyyen/hello-world/README.md

 This is a sub-title.
 ##### 5. Title
 `
-let txt = 'This is a coding snippet'
+let txt = 'This is a code snippet'
 `

 Above is a coding text.